sophiajt/june/docs/philosophy.md

 Equally important is June's ability to drop _all_ memory allocated to a group as a single drop.
 This is much more efficient then having to order destructors and waiting for them to run in sequence.

 June does offer the `defer` command to defer the freeing of a resource, which can be attached to the lifetime of a group via one of its pointers.
 In effect, this can approximate some of the cleanup logic of RAII without enforcing the whole of the RAII pattern.

+# Grouping memory

+June is designed to consider allocations as grouped and related.
+For example, allocations that make up a linked list are seen a part of the same allocation group.
+This is in contrast to languages like Rust and C++ that, by default, think of allocations as separate and unrelated.

+This group of allocations has some helpful properties:

+* Grouped allocations make for allocations that are easier to use as they can be used to created arbitrary data structures.
+* Grouped allocations simplify lifetimes down, so that a pointer can carry a single lifetime for itself and all data it points to.
+This simplifies by lifetime inference and lifetime annotation.
+* Grouped allocations also give lifetime names that are easier to read and understand.
+If, for example, the group comes from the parameter called `foo`, we can tell the user that the lifetime is `param(foo)` making it clear where the lifetime requirement comes from.

+Grouped allocations do also have some drawbacks:

+* Grouped allocations mean allocations live and die together.
+If you need to reuse memory before the group has completely, you'll need to use a memory recycling scheme.
+* It will sometimes be the case that you may unintentionally grow the amount of memory used by a group if you're more accustomed to garbage collected languages.
+This will need to be addressed via static analysis and addition profiling that comes with June.

+# Incremental improvement

+Rather than requiring that a program meet a strict set of requirements out the outset, June is set up to be more incremental in its enforcement of rules.
+By default, all programs are memory safe.
+The same programs, though, are not required to be thread safe or safe with regards to the use of aliases.

+This allows developers to more easily experiment with an idea, trying it out until they get what they want, and then incrementally increase the amount of checking the compiler does.

+# Importance of encapsulation

+June makes heavy use of the concept of encapsulation.
+In June, encapsulated private state represented internel implementation details that should not be shared with the outside world, and the developer can ask the June compiler to enforce this.

+By enforcing full encapsulation, the developer can create an abstraction that:

+1. Is safe to move between threads
+2. Forms a reusable module with a clear interface
+3. Creates a memory boundary with the rest of the program, allowing for targeted memory reuse